leorami/Dev-Tunnel-Proxy/README.md

 ```

 **Why variables?** Nginx performs DNS resolution at startup when using hardcoded upstreams like `proxy_pass http://myapp:3000`.
 If the service isn't running, nginx fails to start.
 Using variables defers DNS lookups until runtime, allowing the proxy to start successfully and gracefully handle unavailable upstreams.

+Notes (🆕):
+- The generator normalizes variable-based upstreams and preserves URI paths in `proxy_pass` so prefix proxies like `/sb-common-assets/` or file targets like `/index.json` work while benefiting from runtime DNS via variables.
+- Root dev helpers (e.g., `/@vite/`, `/@id/`, `/@fs/`, `/node_modules/`) are globally allowed to unblock development, but we strongly recommend configuring apps to be proxy route‑agnostic and served via a non‑root prefix whenever possible.

 ### Common Headers